ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 For confidentiality of ALTO information, a network operator should be aware of that this extension may introduce a new risk: the path vector information may make network attacks easier.
-For example, as the path vector information may reveal more network internal structures than the base protocol, an ALTO client may detect the bottleneck link and start a distributed denial-of-service (DDoS) attack involving minimal flows to conduct the in-network congestion.
+For example, as the path vector information may reveal more fine-grained internal network structures than the base protocol, an ALTO client may detect the bottleneck link and start a distributed denial-of-service (DDoS) attack involving minimal flows to conduct the in-network congestion.

 To mitigate this risk, the ALTO server should consider protection mechanisms to reduce information exposure or obfuscate the real information, in particular, in settings where the network and the application do not belong to the same trust domain.
-But the implementation of path vector extension involving reduction or obfuscation should guarantees the constraints on the requested properties are still accurate.
+But the implementation of path vector extension involving reduction or obfuscation should guarantee the constraints on the requested properties are still accurate.

 <!--